-Strawberries are the darlings of the homegrown garden because they are delicious and quick to yield.
-Since strawberries have the fourth-highest amount of pesticide residue compared to other fruits on the market, growing your own can be beneficial to your health.
+Strawberries are darlings of the homegrown garden because they are delicious and quick to yield.
+Since strawberries have the highest amount of pesticide residue compared to other fruits and vegetables, growing your own can be beneficial to your health.

-Growing your own can also be economical, costing less than 50 cents per quart compared to $5 a quart for pesticide-free, store-bought berries.
+It can also be economical, costing less than 50 cents per quart to grow your own, compared to paying $5 a quart for pesticide-free, store-bought berries.

 Did you know that I’ve grown strawberries in my front yard?
 Read more about creating an edible landscape.

 Are you ready to grow your best strawberries?

 Nutrients for Healthy Strawberry Plants